tvtaerum/mapCOVID_USA/README.md

 1. We will discuss very little bit about where to get your shapefiles and data.
 The reason is because what you can get and where you can get it changes almost daily.

-2. Two Python programs are provided with very little documentation.
+2. Two Python programs are provided with little documentation.
 The programs reads in the data, creates the shape files, colors the shape files and labels them, and generates the HTML file to express the information read in.
 Reading the Python programs tells you how it works.

 3. Fragments of the HTML file are provided with some description and explanation.